Awards and Prizes

 In years when a Cuttino Scholarship for graduate students is available, the Director of Graduate Studies will issue a notice and a deadline for submission of Cuttino Scholarship applications.
-Applicants must submit a proposal -- not more than 2,000 words or 3 double-spaced pages -- as to how they plan to utilize the scholarship if awarded.
+Applicants must submit a proposal -- not more 3 double-spaced pages -- as to how they plan to utilize the scholarship if awarded.
 The proposal should describe the nature and value of the proposed research topic and include a precise research plan, itinerary, and anticipated budget (airfare, lodging, tuition, etc.).
 Students also need to ask a faculty member familiar with their work to submit a letter of recommendation.

 The Cuttino Scholarship recipients from the two groups of students are selected by the Department of History Undergraduate Committee and Graduate Committee, respectively.

 - 1999-00: Tracey Billado, Cynthia Johnson, Walter Roberts

 The Ross H. and May B. McLean Prize is awarded annually to the first-year student in history who achieved the most distinguished record for the previous year.